oilytortoise/laravel-simple-dto/README.md

  ## Livewire
  Any class which extends `AbstractDto` is automatically available for use as Livewire component properties.
- ** NOTE: as of v1.0.2 you must add `implements Wireable` manually to DTOs you wish to use in Livewire components.
-This was changed to allow usage in back-end services without installing Livewire unnecessarily. **
+ **NOTE: as of v1.0.2 you must add `implements Wireable` manually to DTOs you wish to use in Livewire components.
+This was changed to allow usage in back-end services without installing Livewire unnecessarily.**

  This means that you can do things like create an `EditUserProfileDto` to store values from a form.
 As long as there is a public property on your component (e.g. `public EditUserProfileDto $editUserProfileDto;`) You can use `wire:model="editUserProfileDto.name"` and `wire:model="editUserProfileDto.email"` etc. on your input elements to fill the DTO values directly.
 You can then validate the DTO and persist data to your database using whatever pattern you like.

- # more to come...
+ # Coming soon...
+ - Support for getter and setter functions